hundeo:

 Origin & History

-However, it can be clearly proved that the Spitz was widespread in the Middle Ages.
-Animals of the breed were bred throughout Europe and spread as far as Asia.
-Until well into the 19th century, the Spitz was one of the most popular dog breeds, due in no small part to its loyalty.
-Most often, the Spitz was used as a house and yard dog to watch over the estate.
+However, there is clear evidence that the Spitz was widespread in the Middle Ages.
+Animals of this breed were bred throughout Europe and spread as far as Asia.
+Until well into the 19th century, the Spitz was one of the most popular dog breeds, not least because of its loyalty.
+The Spitz was mostly used as a house and farm dog to guard the estate.

-The agile small dog was bred very early as a family and guard dog.
-During breeding, care was taken to reinforce the positive character traits of the.
-This is how the Spitz character came into being, as it is considered typical today.
+The small, agile dog was bred early on as a family and guard dog.
+During breeding, care was taken to reinforce the positive character traits.
+This resulted in the Spitz character that is considered typical today.

-With increasing industrialization, the spread of the Spitz became much less in the 19th century.
-More and more people moved to the city and no longer needed a house and yard dog.
-The Spitz regained popularity during the Second World War, as it was considered very robust and frugal.
+With increasing industrialization, the spread of the Spitz became much less common in the 19th century.
+More and more people moved to the cities and no longer needed a pet dog.
+During the Second World War, the Spitz regained popularity as it was considered very robust and frugal.

-The German Spitz was very popular with the English kings, among others.
-Among other things, the animals were kept at the court of George III and George IV.
-Other historically significant personalities were also fond of the Spitz.
-Among the lovers of the breed were: Pastor Sebastian Kneipp, Martin Luther or Amadeus Mozart.
+The wolf spitz was very popular with the English kings, among others.
+Among others, the animals were kept at the court of George III and George IV.
+Other historically important personalities were also fond of the Spitz.
+Among those who loved the breed were: Pastor Sebastian Kneipp, Martin Luther and Amadeus Mozart.

-Thanks to Wilhelm Busch, the Spitz even entered literature, playing an important role in the stories of Max and Moritz.
+The Spitz even made its way into literature through Wilhelm Busch, where it plays an important role in the stories of Max and Moritz.